Presented by Morningstar ByAllAccounts

 “Enriched and aggregated data helps provide transparency into the makeup of a portfolio, empowering wealth managers to make personalized recommendations,” says McHenry.

 To learn more about the ways data quality impacts wealthtech startups, how to ensure your company is on the cutting edge of the financial management industry, the most important trends coming down the pike and more, don’t miss this VB Spotlight event!

 – Top 5 trends in wealth tech for 2023

-- Why high-quality use case specific data is required to power these solutions and apps
+– Why high-quality, use-case-specific data is crucial for wealthtech solutions and apps

-- How tight integration of aggregated data and best-in-class market data accelerates innovation
+– How to accelerate innovation with tight integration of aggregated data

 – And more!

 - Reed Colley, CEO and Co-founder, Summit Wealth